src-its/ca-web/content/django_install.md

         sudo apt-get install python-pip

-If, instead, you plan on using version 3 of Python, you can install pip by typing:

-        sudo apt-get install python3-pip

 Once pip is installed, you can use it to install the virtualenv package.
 If you installed the Python 2 pip, you can type:

         sudo pip install virtualenv

-If you installed the Python 3 version of pip, you should type this instead:
+If, instead, you plan on using version 3 of Python, you can install `pip` and `virtualenv` by typing:

+        sudo apt-get install python3-pip
         sudo pip3 install virtualenv